 Cloudflare has the most extensive CDN MCP ecosystem by a wide margin.
 Three distinct approaches, each serving different use cases.

-cloudflare/mcp-server-cloudflare (3,500 stars, Apache-2.0) is the original and most popular option — 16 separate MCP servers covering Workers bindings, observability, Radar analytics, containers, browser rendering, logging, AI Gateway, AutoRAG, audit logs, DNS analytics, digital experience monitoring, CASB security, and GraphQL APIs.
-349 commits, 295 releases, last updated March 2026.
+cloudflare/mcp-server-cloudflare (3,700 stars, Apache-2.0) is the original and most popular option — 16 separate MCP servers covering Workers bindings, observability, Radar analytics, containers, browser rendering, logging, AI Gateway, AutoRAG, audit logs, DNS analytics, digital experience monitoring, CASB security, and GraphQL APIs.
+354 commits, 295+ releases, last updated March 2026.
 This is comprehensive but token-heavy — each server loads its own tool definitions.
+The March 31 batch release bumped the OAuth provider to ^0.4.0 with 30-day refresh token TTL.

 cloudflare/workers-mcp acts as a proxy between local MCP clients and Cloudflare Workers, letting you expose Worker functions directly to AI agents.
 Useful for custom edge logic rather than platform management.